 God manifests His actions among all things and among all things He rules over and has hold of the laws of all things.
 We just talked about how God rules over the laws of all things as well as how He provides for and nurtures all of mankind within those laws.
 This is one aspect.
 Next, we’re going to talk about another aspect, which is one way that God has control of everything.
 This is how, after creating all things, He balanced the relationships between them.
 This is also quite a large topic for you.
 Balancing the relationships between all things—is this something that people can accomplish?
 Humans themselves cannot.
 People are only able to destroy.
 They cannot balance the relationships between all things; they cannot manage them, nor do they have such great authority or power.
 Only God Himself has the kind of power to do this kind of thing.
 God’s purpose in doing this kind of thing—what is it for?
 Just the same, it is closely related to mankind’s survival.
 Every single thing that God wants to do is necessary—there is nothing that He may or may not do.
 In order for Him to safeguard the survival of mankind and give people a favorable environment for survival, there are some indispensable, some important things that He must do to safeguard their survival.

 Then how does God balance the relationships between all things?
 First, there are some places in the world that are covered with ice and snow year-round, while in some places, all four seasons are like spring.
 You’ll never see a patch of ice or a snowflake—there’s no winter.
 This is one way—it’s from the perspective of the larger climate.
 The second type is when people see mountains full of lush vegetation, where all kinds of plants are covering the ground; there are swaths of forest and when walking among them you can’t even see the sun.
 In other mountains grass doesn’t even grow—there is layer upon layer of barren, wild mountains.
 Looking from the outside, they are both mountains of dirt stacked up.
 One group of mountains is full of lush vegetation, and the other is devoid even of grass.
 This is the second kind.
 In the third kind, you might see endless grasslands, a field of waving green.
 Or you might see a desert as far as the eye can see; you don’t see any living thing, much less any source of water, just the whistling of the wind along the sand.
 In the fourth kind, one place is covered by the sea, which is made up of vast areas of water, while in another place you are hard-pressed to find any springwater.
 In the fifth kind, in one land drizzling rain is frequent and it is foggy and humid, while in another land fiercely sunny days are very common and you won’t see a single drop of rain.
-In the sixth, one kind of place is a plateau where the air is thin and it’s difficult to breathe, and in another kind of place there are swamps and lowlands, which serve as habitats for various types of migratory birds.
+In the sixth, one kind of place is a plateau where the air is thin and it’s difficult for man to breathe, and in another kind of place there are swamps and lowlands, which serve as habitats for various types of migratory birds.
 These are different types of climates, or the climates or environments that correspond to different geographical environments.
 That is to say, God balances mankind’s basic environments for survival from the aspects of the larger environment, from the climate to the geographical environment, from the different components of the soil to the amount of the water sources in order to achieve a balance in the air, temperature and humidity of the environments that people survive in.
 With these contrasts of different geographical environments, people will have stable air and the temperature and humidity in different seasons will be stable.
 This allows people to continue to live in that kind of environment for survival as always.
 First, the larger environment must be balanced.
 This is done through the utilization of different geographical locations and formations as well as transitions between different climates for mutual restraint in order to achieve the balance that God wants and that mankind requires.
 This is from the perspective of the larger environment.